-We are seeking a quantitative understanding of the organizational and dynamical aspects of human social organization and urbanization.
+Quantifying the organizational and dynamical aspects of human societies and cities.

-This focus area brings together urban planners, economists, sociologists, social psychologists, anthropologists, and complex system theorists with the aim of generating an integrated and quantitative understanding of cities.
-Outstanding areas of research include the identification of general scaling patterns in urban infrastructure and dynamics around the world, the quantification of resource distribution networks in cities and their interplay with the city's socioeconomic fabric, issues of temporal acceleration and spatial density, and the long-term dynamics of urban systems.
+This project brings together urban planners, economists, sociologists, social psychologists, anthropologists, and complex systems theorists with the aim of generating an integrated and quantitative understanding of cities.
+Outstanding areas of research include: identifying general scaling patterns in urban infrastructure and dynamics around the world; quantifying resource distribution networks in cities and their interplay with the city's socioeconomic fabric; exploring issues of temporal acceleration and spatial density, and creating a rigorous framework for understanding the long-term dynamics of urban systems.